Day 17: You’re making the headlines!

 [Product Type] = this is one of the features you listed in the first page.

-Right, back to the first page.
-You’re going to start writing!
+Back to the first page, it’s time to start writing!

-In column H, you’re going to copy and paste your chosen formula, and fill in the blanks using the info in the previous columns.
+In column H, copy and paste your chosen formula, filling in the blanks with the information you put into the previous columns.

 Once you’ve created your headlines, you’re going to rate them on a scale of 1-10 (10 being the best).